Codeusa/Borderless-Gaming/README.md

 Borderless-Gaming
 =================

-Play your favorite games in a borderless window; no more time consuming altabs.
+Play your favorite games in a borderless window; no more time consuming alt-tabs.